zeysun/AntiBMPNN/trainning/README.md

 -----------------------------------------------------------------------------------------------------

-The training parameters can be edited in `Training.py`, i.e. the lines with the comment "# Training parameters" at the end.
+The training parameters can be edited in `Training.py`, i.e. the lines with the comment "# Training parameters" at the end.<br>

 -----------------------------------------------------------------------------------------------------
-For example to make a python environment for training:
+For example to make a python environment for training:<br>
 ` conda create -n mlfold python=3.11 numpy pandas torch peptides scikit-learn tqdm&& conda activate mlfold`

 -----------------------------------------------------------------------------------------------------

-Models provided for the AntiBMPNN were trained with flags:
+Models provided for the AntiBMPNN were trained with flags:<br>
 * `antibmpnn_000.pt` - `--num_neighbors 48 --backbone_noise 0.00 --num_epochs 200`
 * `antibmpnn_010.pt` - `--num_neighbors 48 --backbone_noise 0.10 --num_epochs 200`
 * `antibmpnn_020.pt` - `--num_neighbors 48 --backbone_noise 0.20 --num_epochs 200`